beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

-Note that Python has [fl[additional weird rounding behavior|https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues]] due to the limited precision of floating pointer numbers.
+Note that Python has [fl[additional weird rounding behavior|https://docs.python.org/3/tutorial/floatingpoint.html#tut-fp-issues]] due to the limited precision of floating point numbers.

 For always rounding up or down, use the functions `ceil()` and `floor()` from the `math` module.